The Insider's Guide to Buying Property in Mexico

 Overview - The Mexico Real Estate Market

-The ruins of ancient empires, combined with the white sands and coral reefs of Mexico’s Caribbean and Pacific coasts attract over 41 million visitors each year, making the country one of the world’s top tourism destinations.
+The ruins of ancient empires, combined with the white sands and coral reefs of Mexico’s Caribbean and Pacific coasts attract over 45 million visitors each year, making the country the 7th most visited destination in the world and generating over $32.96 billion in international tourism revenue in 2024.

 Popular areas for real estate investment include Cancun and Playa del Carmen, Akumal and Tulum on the Riviera Maya on the Caribbean coast of the country, as well as Puerto Vallarta and Nuevo Vallarta on the Pacific coast.